delta-12/CAVeTalk/README.md

 When building the C version of this library and/or using this library on an embedded system, follow these steps to setup Protobufs:

-TODO
+1. Initialize and update submodules

+   `git submodule update --init --recursive`

+3. Navigate to the `nanopb` directory

+   `cd tools/nanopb`

+4. Run the `generate` script to generate the Protobuf payloads for C with `nanopb`

+    `./generate`

 ### C++

 When building the C++ version of this library, follow these steps to setup Protobufs:

 1. Initialize and update submodules

    `git submodule update --init --recursive`

-2. Navigate to `protobuf` directory
+2. Navigate to the `protobuf` directory

    `cd external/protobuf`

 3. Configure CMake build

    `cmake -S . -B _build -DCMAKE_INSTALL_PREFIX=_build/protobuf-install -DCMAKE_CXX_STANDARD=20 -G Ninja -DCMAKE_BUILD_TYPE=Release -Dprotobuf_BUILD_TESTS=OFF -DABSL_PROPAGATE_CXX_STD=ON`

 4. Build `protobufs`

    `cmake --build _build --config Release`

 5. Install `protobufs` in `external/protobufs/_build/protobuf-install`

    `cmake --build _build -t install`